 The importance of balancing a checkbook

-If your student has not had to balance a checkbook before, or has never had a checking account before, now’s the time to learn – even if it comes with online banking.
-Debt card transactions made as credit do not always show up immediately in online banking.
-Plus, there’s also pending transactions to look out for and the simple reality of using technology.
-Yes, it’s convenient but unfortunately, it’s not always reliable.
+If your student had not balanced a checkbook or never had a checking account before, now’s the time to learn.
+Debit card transactions made as credit do not always show up immediately in online banking.
+Plus, there are also pending transactions.
+Yes, it’s convenient, but unfortunately, it’s not always reliable.
 This is why it’s so important to learn how to balance a checkbook and backup your budget.
 It’ll take practice to learn how to keep track of transactions but its better (and cheaper!) than dealing with overdraft and penalty fees.

 Credit cards seem like an easy way to get through college.
-Many college students think “I will be making a lot of money when I graduate, so I will just pay them off when I get a job”.
-This is the wrong way to think about credit cards!
+Many college kids think, “I will be making a lot of money when I graduate, so I will just pay them off when I get a job.”
+This thinking is the wrong way to go about credit cards!
 Credit cards can put your student in serious financial problems.
-Spending can become habit forming, and could hurt their chances in the future of finding a place to rent, buying a house, and sometimes hurt their chances for landing that “dream job”.
+Spending can become habit-forming and could hurt their chances in the future of finding a place to rent, buying a house, and sometimes hurt their chances for landing that “dream job.”

 Unless your student has a strong sense of money management already, it may be best to leave the credit cards alone for a while.
 When credit cards are used wisely, as in the case of an emergency, and then paid immediately, they can be beneficial.
 How each person perceives “an emergency” is the real issue.